Bearer/bearer/README.md

 ### What can I do with Curio?

 The number one thing you can do with Curio is protect sensitive data processed by your applications from being exposed by identifying associated risks.
 Add Curio to your CI/CD and catch data breach and data leak risks early.
-This is the **Policy feature.**
+This is the **Rules feature.**

 Curio also helps your Compliance & Privacy team assess sensitive data flows processed through your applications, allowing them to comply with the growing number of data regulations across the World (*GDPR, CCPA, CPRA, LGPD, PIPA, HIPAA, etc.*).
 This is the **Data Flow Report**.